 Tummy tucks involve one of the longest incisions in plastic surgery, typically stretching from hipbone to hipbone.
 They also usually involve some movement of the muscle fiber as discussed above.
 Because of those conditions, recovery from your tummy tuck will involve some pain.
 Pain medication will be necessary for the first few days of your recovery.
 After your initial recovery, you can have residual soreness that comes and goes for weeks.
 You’ll need to be cognizant of your incision and try not to stress it too much.
 During this recovery, you’ll need to be patient.

 Tummy Tuck Potential Risks

 Abdominoplasty is major surgery, and the procedure involves the same risks as with any surgery: reaction to anesthesia, poor incision healing, excessive bleeding, and danger of infection.

 Specific to tummy tucks, this procedure with Dr. Reuben involves very low rates of complication or risk.
 However, it’s important to remember there will be a major scar involved.
 We place the incision at a height that can be hidden under panties or a bikini bottom.
 Over time, the scar will fade.
 There can be some changes in skin sensation affecting the sensory nerves in the abdominal area.
 This usually resolves in the months after your procedure.
 There is also a risk of the incision healing unevenly, but this is very rare, especially with the new progressive tension sutures that place far less stress on the incision.

 Schedule Your Consultation Today

-If you're interested in learning more about tummy tuck surgery please contact us for a consultation at 1-801-937-9650 or fill out our contact us form.
+If you're interested in learning more about tummy tuck surgery in Salt Lake City, please contact us for a consultation at 1-801-937-9650 or fill out our contact us form.
 We will discuss your needs and concerns, and determine your best course of action.